BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 	- [ ] Fake Jazz (since real jazz is fundamentally bad)
 	- [ ] Electronica (I'm thinking something like Animusic, y'know?)
 - [ ] _Instruments_ will contain songs focused on a single instrument.
 I have no idea how I'll do this.
-- [ ] _Misinterpretations_ will be a series of other files disguised as Ogg Vorbis files, or maybe other file formats if Ogg Vorbis is too restrictive.
+- [ ] _Misinterpretations_ will be a series of other files disguised as FLAC files, or maybe other file formats if FLAC is too restrictive a format.
 - [ ] _Numbers_ will be a series of experimental tracks, many of which won't be "music".
 The numbers will range from 0 to 13, with the exception of Number 8.
 Some of the tracks will have variants.
 Not all the numbers have been decided.
 Some that have are:
 	- [ ] Number 9 will be many people screaming.
 This will all be individually gathered, so it won't contain iconic screams like the Wilhelm Scream and the one from Big Enough.
 This will have a large variant in which the screams will be separate instead of all together.
 	- [ ] Number 6 will be the audio of some bodies of water.
 This will have a variant from inside the bodies of water instead.